theblitlabs/parity-wallet/README.md

    The project uses git submodules for dependency management:

+   - `forge-std`: Foundry's standard library for testing and scripting
+   - `openzeppelin-contracts`: For secure contract implementations
-   - `forge-std`: Foundry's standard library for testing and scripting Dependencies are pinned to specific commits for reproducible builds.
+   - `openzeppelin-contracts-upgradeable`: For upgradeable contract patterns Dependencies are pinned to specific commits for reproducible builds.

 3. **Updating Dependencies:**